yarnmengnus/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-* {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}
+* This project is built on top of the codebase of [AddressBook Level-3 (AB3)](https://github.com/se-edu/addressbook-level3).

 --------------------------------------------------------------------------------------------------------------------